MicrosoftDocs/win32/desktop-src/DxTechArts/accessibility-best-practices.md

 ---
 title: Making Video Games Accessible Business Justifications and Design Considerations
-description: This article is for game content developers and producers who want to reach the accessibility community market by adding basic accessibility features to help people with disabilities or impairments. ms.assetid: '95580b75-fb8e-b8a9-2137-40d6c60ae35d'
+description: This article is for game content developers and producers who want to reach the accessibility community market by adding basic accessibility features to help people with disabilities or impairments. ms.assetid: 95580b75-fb8e-b8a9-2137-40d6c60ae35d ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Making Video Games Accessible: Business Justifications and Design Considerations

 Game publishers and developers love to focus on features that will get their titles noticed by the mainstream gaming community, such as graphics and audio.
 But there is another audience, eager to take part in these games as well.
-These gamers come from the accessibility community — a community of people with disabilities, as well as those who care about their welfare.
+These gamers come from the accessibility community   a community of people with disabilities, as well as those who care about their welfare.

 This article is for game content developers and producers who want to reach the accessibility community market by adding basic accessibility features to help people with disabilities or impairments.
 The following topics will be discussed: